The Adventure of Reducing Risks and Hazards in the Workplace

 The first thing I wanted to do was identify the top five risks and hazards in the facility, and get them fixed right away.
 Even if I couldn’t entirely eliminate a particular hazard, I wanted to make changes that would dramatically reduce the safety concerns in the following five areas:

 I chose these five items not only because they represented significant risks to the facility, but also because I could implement the improvements very quickly.
-Once I had settled on these items, I ordered all the necessary materials, including an industrial label printer (like this one), safety tape (which you can find here), a variety of different types of personal protection equipment, and several floor coverings to help minimize the risks of falling near the entrances and exits of the facility.
+Once I had settled on these items, I ordered all the necessary materials, including an industrial label printer, safety tape, a variety of different types of personal protection equipment, and several floor coverings to help minimize the risks of falling near the entrances and exits of the facility.

 Making a Long Term Safety Program